Humane Education – Extracurricular Programs

 The Humane Education Program is an excellent way to connect with youth in our community and teach them about empathy, compassion and responsible pet ownership by focusing on the human-animal bond.
-In 2022, 2010 young folks from our community participated in the Humane Education Program – building skills in social and emotional development.
+In 2023, 4000 youth participated in the Humane Education Program – building skills in social and emotional development.

-Based on the Humane Education Volunteer’s skill set and area(s) of interest, they support this important GTHS program at the Animal Centre and / or in the community.
+Based on Humane Education Volunteers’ skill set and chosen course / club, they may support this important GTHS program at our Collingwood Animal Centre and/or in the community and/or virtually.
+The majority of our programming takes place onsite at our Animal Centre.

 Description